cdqag/action-argocd-app-health/README.md

 # ArgoCD Application Health Check

-A GitHub Action that monitors and reports the health status of ArgoCD applications, providing detailed diagnostics for unhealthy resources including events, pod logs, and intelligent log parsing.
+A GitHub Action that reports the health status of ArgoCD applications, providing detailed diagnostics for unhealthy resources including events, pod logs, and intelligent log parsing.

 ## Features